2022 Annual Report

 Division Chief: Hilary Meltzer | Deputy Chief: Chris Reo

-- Resiliency Projects: Advised agencies on projects designed to make the City more resilient to sea level rise, including the Rockaways, the South Shore of Staten Island, and Lower Manhattan.
+- Resiliency Projects: Worked with agencies on projects designed to make the City more resilient to sea level rise, including the Rockaways, South Shore of Staten Island and Lower Manhattan projects; also supported the Battery Park City resiliency project in litigation.

-- Juvenile Delinquency Prosecution: Worked on behalf of the children, families and communities of New York City, 365 days, nights, weekends and holidays in the citywide Family, Criminal and Supreme Courts.
-Handled all juvenile delinquency cases and more than 85 percent of adolescent offender cases that originated in the Youth Parts.
+- Juvenile Delinquency Prosecution: Worked on behalf of the children, families and communities of New York City – 365 days, nights, weekends and holidays a year – in the citywide Family, Criminal and Supreme Courts.
+Handled all juvenile delinquency cases and more than 75 percent of adolescent offender cases that originated in the Youth Parts.
 Supported those harmed by youth crime including at the five borough-based Child Advocacy Centers.
-Advocated for rehabilitative outcomes, that balance the needs and best interests of youth with the need for community safety.
+Advocated for rehabilitative outcomes that balance the needs and best interests of youth with the need for community safety.
 Enhanced investigation and prosecution of serious felony matters, including a substantial increase in firearms cases.
-Developed in-house legal trainings for attorneys and support professionals across the division including beginning and advanced skills trial advocacy programs.
+Developed in-house legal trainings for attorneys and support professionals across the Division, including beginning and advanced skills trial advocacy programs.

-- Interstate Child Support: Established orders of parentage and child support; pursued modification and enforcement of existing child support orders on behalf of City residents and out-of-state families.
+- Interstate Child Support: Established orders of parentage and child support, and pursued modification and enforcement of existing child support orders on behalf of City residents and out-of-state families.
 Supported the expansion of the Parent Support Program to all five boroughs.
-Developed in-house legal and skills trainings for attorneys and support professionals across the division and collaborated with other jurisdictions by conducting virtual presentations to child support professionals in other states.
+Developed in-house legal and skills trainings for attorneys and support professionals across the Division, and collaborated with other jurisdictions by conducting virtual cross-presentations to child support professionals in other states and countries, including Israel and Canada.

-- Access to Public Facilities: Handled challenges brought under the Americans with Disabilities Act to the accessibility of various public facilities including police precincts and courthouses.
+- Access to Public Facilities: Handling ongoing challenges brought under the Americans with Disabilities Act to the accessibility of various public facilities, including police precincts, courthouses and public libraries.

 Labor & Employment Law